bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-08-16-my-brother-the-devil.md

 And also it allowed us to be very intimate, because you’re forced into all these close-ups with Scope.
 And the actors had better be completely honest, because they’re going to show up if they’re not.

-_Your own background clearly informs your depiction of the brothers and
+_Your own background clearly informs your depiction of the brothers and  their family._
-their family._

 In a way Rashid has become the dad that his father can’t be, because the parents are so out of touch – because they literally come from another world.
 They don’t actually understand the world their sons inhabit.
 Their sons are living this split because there’s them outside, navigating the world, and there’s them at home.
-A lot of Arab people living in the West will identify with that
+A lot of Arab people living in the West will identify with that split personality.
-split personality.

-Interview by Kieron Corless, _Sight and Sound_, December 2012
+**Interview by Kieron Corless, _Sight and Sound_, December 2012**

-<![endif]-->
+<br><br>

-**MY BROTHER THE DEVIL**
+**MY BROTHER THE DEVIL**<br>

-_Directed by_: Sally El Hosaini
+_Directed by_: Sally El Hosaini<br>

-©: Blood Brothers Films Ltd. (UK)
+©: Blood Brothers Films Ltd. (UK)<br>

 _Production Companies_:
 Wild Horses Film Company,
-Rooks Nest Entertainment
+Rooks Nest Entertainment<br>

-_In association with_: Film Clinic
+_In association with_: Film Clinic<br>

 _With additional support from_: Sundance Institute,

-Doris Duke Foundation for Islamic Art, Babylon
+Doris Duke Foundation for Islamic Art, Babylon<br>

 _Developed with the assistance of_:
 Rawi Screenwriters’ Lab